junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 "Not really, I need you here.
 You know, demons can get nasty.
 But I get it."
 Sam sighs again tiredly.
 "If you think Cas needs you more, then go.
 It's your call.
 Gotta make sure he's okay, right?"

-Dean considers for a minute, then gives way.
+Dean considers for a minute, then gives way with a sigh.
 "You know what, you're right, we should finish this first.
 It's gonna be a long-ass drive, I'll need my switch driver and you'll need backup if we do find Crowley's hideout.
 Might as well stick to the plan and we can both go home early."

 Sam huffs a small relieved breath.
 "Sounds good to me."